EttoreRocchi/combatlearn/README.md

 ## `ComBat` parameters

 The following section provides a detailed explanation of all parameters available in the scikit-learn-compatible `ComBat` class.
+For complete API documentation, see the [API Reference](https://combatlearn.readthedocs.io/en/latest/api/).

 ### Main Parameters